by Carla Trujillo, Ph.D.

 A) Things to Keep in Mind:

-1. What the admissions committee reads between the lines: motivation, competence, intellectual passion, potential as a graduate student/scholar.
+1. What the admissions committee will read between the lines: motivation, competence, potential as a graduate student.

-2. Emphasize everything from a positive perspective and write in an active, not a passive, voice.
-Highlight upswing in grades if applicable.
+2. Emphasize everything from a positive perspective and write in an active, not a passive voice.

-3. Demonstrate everything by example; don't say directly that you're a persistent person, demonstrate it.
+3. Demonstrate everything by example; don’t say directly that you’re a persistent person, show it.

-6. Make sure everything is well written, edited, and linked with continuity and focus.
+5. Make sure everything is linked with continuity and focus.

 B) Writing the Statement of Purpose:

 Tell them what you’re interested in, and perhaps, what sparked your desire for graduate study.

 Part 2: Summarize what you did as an undergraduate

 a) Research you conducted.
 Indicate with whom, the title of the project, what your responsibilities were, and the outcome.
 Write technically, or in the style of your discipline.
 Professors are the people who read these statements.